jphaugla/redisEnterpriseVault/README.md

 cd $GIT_RE_K8S
 ```
 * Follow [Redis Enterprise k8s installation instructions](https://github.com/RedisLabs/redis-enterprise-k8s-docs#installation) all the way
-* through to step 4.
+through to step 4.
 Use the demo namespace as instructed.
-So after Step 4, done with this section
+The remaining steps (steps 5 and 6) from these instructions are not needed
 * Skip Step 5, the admission controller steps are not needed and neither are the webhook instructions
 * Don't do Step 6 as the databases for this github are in the k8s subdirectory of this github

 ### Create redis enterprise databases
 * Create two redis enterprise databases.
 The first database is the Target database for redis connect and the second stores meta-data for redis-connect
-  * If, the database doesn't create, it may be the version of the timeseries module as it must fit with the deployed version
+  * If, the redis-meta database doesn't create, it may be the version of the timeseries module as it must fit with the deployed version.
+Verify the module version for this redis enterprise version using [the release notes](https://docs.redis.com/latest/rs/release-notes/)
 ```bash
 cd $DEMO
 kubectl apply -f redis-enterprise-database.yml